english-blog/english-blog.github.io/_posts/2020-02-02-division-by-fraction.md

 (i.e.) If we split the number 4 into groups of halves, how many such groups can be created?.

 What is a group of half numbers?.
 Simple.
-Split a single number to two equal parts.
+Split a single number into two equal parts.
 Put one half in one group.

 | &#9634; &#9634; &#9634; &#9634; | divide by half (1/2) | &#9720; | &#9727; | &#9720; | &#9727; | &#9720; | &#9727; | &#9720; | &#9727; |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|